EventMobi/api-v1-doc-slate/source/index.html.md

 session_tracks | array[string] | the ID of tracks this session belongs to
 external_links | array[object] |
-docs | array[string] | the docs linked to the people session_roles | array[object] | the session roles like Speaker, Moderator, etc. Attendees are not in this list. timestamps | object | The timestamps for the object in either timestamp integer or ISO Date+Time+TimeZone format (E.g. 2016-09-02T15:26:49-04:00 for the same timezone of this event) .
+docs | array[string] | the docs linked to the people session_roles | array[object] | the session roles like Speaker, Moderator, etc. Attendees are not in this list.
+If you want to manage/update this list, you will need to provide the full array of roles.
+[Issue@Ryan do we support another endpoint like /roles] timestamps | object | The timestamps for the object in either timestamp integer or ISO Date+Time+TimeZone format (E.g. 2016-09-02T15:26:49-04:00 for the same timezone of this event) .
 Please use query parameter to idenitfy which one you want.
 Default value is ISO format.